-Property tax is a tax on ownership, occupation or legal transfer of buildings and land.
-The most common are annual charges payable by owners of urban residential and commercial buildings.
-PT is often labelled as the 'ideal' local government tax.2 This is because real property is visible, immobile, and a clear indicator of one form of wealth.
-In principle, PT is difficult to avoid and, if well administered, it can represent a non-distortional and efficient fiscal tool.
+principle, PT is difficult to avoid and, if well administered, it can represent an efficient fiscal tool.
 Because it is visible to taxpayers, and in principle linked to improved local services, it holds unique potential to act as a foundation for bargaining between taxpayers and governments over revenue and public spending.
-Despite the many efforts to design an effective PT system, property taxation in developing countries is generally underdeveloped (Goodfellow 2017).
-In many African countries, revenues from PT account for less than 0.5 per cent of GDP, and in some even far less than this.
-In comparison, PT in some OECD countries can account for more than 2 per cent of GDP and 80 per cent of local government revenue (Norregaard 2013).3
+Despite the many efforts to design an effective PT system, property taxation in developing countries is generally underdeveloped (Franzsen and McCluskey 2017; Haas and Kopanyi 2018; Goodfellow 2017; Kelly 2013).
+In most African countries, revenues from PT account for less than 0.5 per cent of GDP, and in many even far less than this.
+In the fiscal year 2015-16, property taxation in Tanzania contributed the equivalent of only 0.16 per cent of GDP (Ahmad et al. 2017).
+Of this, more than 60 per cent were collected in Dar es Salaam.
+In comparison, PT in some OECD countries can account for more than 2 per cent of GDP (Norregaard 2013).

-Weak administration is considered one of the major constraints on PT mobilisation in developing countries (Bahl et al. 2010: 9).
-The literature also points at incomplete and outdated property registers and valuation rolls as major constraints (McCluskey and Franzsen 2003; Smoke 2014).
-Another barrier to effective taxation is the resistance it faces from property-owning elites, who can block both policy reform and effective implementation (Bird and Slack 2006; Jibao and Prichard 2016).
-Regardless of this weak revenue performance, PT reform remains high on the agenda in many developing countries (Franzsen and McCluskey 2017).
+Weak administration is considered one of the major constraints on PT mobilisation in developing countries (Bahl et al. 2010).
+The literature points at incomplete and outdated property registers and valuation rolls as major constraints.
+Another barrier to effective taxation is the resistance it faces from property-owning elites, who can block both policy reform and effective implementation (Bird and Slack 2007; Jibao and Prichard 2016).
+Regardless of this weak revenue performance, PT reform remains high on the policy agenda (Franzsen and McCluskey 2017).
+Both analysts and government officials keep searching for the breakthrough reform that will make it more revenue productive.